libreForms/libreForms-flask-docs/docs/source/index.md

 ![header img](header_img_large.png)

 ## About
-Liberate your forms with libreForms, an open form manager API written in Python for organizations.
+Liberate your forms with <code>libreForms-flask</code>, a web-based implementation of the [libreForms form manager API specification](https://github.com/libreForms/spec/blob/main/spec.md).

 Competing browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
 Likewise, few proprietary options provide both self-hosting support and a viable licensing model.

 The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures.
-On top of this specification, it builds a highly configurable browser-based application and a document-oriented database.
+On top of this specification, <code>libreForms-flask</code> provides a highly configurable browser-based application and a document-oriented database.
 In short, the platform allows you to do anything, host anywhere, and control everything about your internal form management system.

 ![abstraction layer](libreForms_abstraction_layer.drawio.svg)